-In response to Michigan’s COVID-19 school closure, Eastpointe Community Schools (ECS), in partnership with its food service employees (AFSCME - Local 120), has developed the following plan to continue food service to ECS students over the summer.
+In response to Michigan’s COVID-19 school closure, Eastpointe Community Schools (ECS), in partnership with its food service employees (AFSCME - Local 120), has developed the following plan to continue food service to ECS students.

-Parents and guardians can pick up meals without children present, and meals can be picked up from the high school location regardless of which building the student attends.
+Parents and guardians can pick up meals without children present, and meals can be picked up from any location regardless of which building the student attends.

 We will be continuing to monitor the situation and make adjustments as needed to meet the demand and nutritional needs of our students.